junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Michael/Lucifer deciding not saving angels: There is no darkness without light, so if they're all gone, so is the disease.
 Problem solved.

+When Michael comes back in Adam's vessel, there will be interaction between John/Adam, and Mary's reaction to it (could get awkward)

+John is going to meet Bobby/Ellen/Caleb/Pastor Jim, all of them he failed (not Dean's guilt, it's his guilt)

 ### Chap.
 8: On the Crossroad

 > to stop Michael/Lucifer and save Cas/Heaven, Sam/Dean says yes, things get dirty, take back control, sacrifice/kill each other, explodes and kills Michael/Lucifer (in Heaven), purifies angels in Heaven, Heaven is saved, fallen souls/spirits are retrieved by angels restart working